Exit Search

 September 14, 2020

 Sweets are big business in Japan.
-Not only are ice cream and elaborate desserts available on almost every street, but wagashi (Japanese confections) regularly rank among the most popular souvenirs to take home.
+Not only are ice cream and elaborate Japanese desserts available on almost every street, but wagashi (Japanese confections) regularly rank among the most popular souvenirs to take home.

 Zenzai